 I do hope you will join me!

 I have gathered several online lessons, games and ideas to teach schoolers archaeology and have so much fun with them.
-There are introductions to archaeology, tips to become a (proper!) archaeology detective, colour books, papercrafts, and cooking recipes.
+Especially now, for all of you who need to teach online or for parents who are home-schooling.
 There is something for everyone!
-Especially now, for all of you who need to teach online or for parents who are home-schooling, here are some motivational triggers!

 It is common among politicians these days to repeat many times that ‘nobody expected something like this to happen’.
 However, this is completely untrue.